 Western Union Street: Walk a few blocks west on Union Street for authentic New Orleans cooking at Café NOLA, gourmet pizza at Marotta’s Bar-Risto, or pub fare at Manhattan Exchange.

 Little Italy: Turn right onto North Jay Street for Italian fare in the Little Italy neighborhood.
 The folksy family-run Perreca’s Bakery and the adjoining More Perreca’s Café have become local favorites.

-Downtown: Follow Jay Street south Indian dishes at Taj Mahal and an assortment of sandwich shops.
-On State Street near Proctors, you can sample sushi at Bangkok Bistro, Tex-Mex at Bomber’s Burrito Bar, and upscale goodies at Aperitivo.
+Downtown: Follow Jay Street south for an assortment of shops and restaurants serving light fare.
+On State Street near Proctors, you can sample sushi at Bangkok Bistro, Tex-Mex at Bomber’s Burrito Bar, upscale Mexican at Mexican Radio, and fine dining at Aperitivo.